Ordina-Group/python-event-sourcing-tutorial/README.md

 the move was made, the `Game.events` list contained two events: `GameStarted` and `MoveMade`.

-Since the `GameStarted`-event was already stored before the move was made but was also added to the `event`-stream when the game was recreated before making the move, saving the game after the move also saved another `GameStarted` event to the stream.
+Since we already stored the `GameStarted` event when we started the game, persisting our events list, which now contains both the `GameStarted` and the `MoveMade` event, will result in the `GameStarted` event being stored twice.

 This is obviously a problem.

 How would you solve this?
-Keep in mind that the `Game`-instance would be out of sync if were to omit historic events.
+Keep in mind that the `Game`-instance would be out of sync if you were to omit historic events entirely.

-One solution to this problem is to separate the historical events from the uncommited events.
+One solution to this problem is to separate the historical events from the uncommitted events.
 This is the solution that we're going to implement here.

 - Replace the `events`-attribute of the `Game`-class with two attributes:
-  `historical_events` and `uncommited_events`.
+  `historical_events` and `uncommitted_events`.
 - Change the `load_from_history`-method to store the historical events in the `historical_events`-attribute.
-- Change the `process_event-method` sp that it appends new events to the `uncmmited_events`-attribute.
+- Change the `process_event-method` so that it appends new events to the `uncommitted_events`-attribute.
-- Add a property, `events`, that returns the concatenation of the `historical_events` and `uncommited_events`-attributes.
+- Add a property, `events`, that returns the concatenation of the `historical_events` and `uncommitted_events`-attributes.
 Make sure to retain the proper order of events in the concatenation.
-- Change the `GameRepository.add`-method to store the `uncommited_events` in the event stream instead of all the events.
+- Change the `GameRepository.add`-method to store the `uncommitted_events` in
+  the event stream instead of all the events.

 Check if this solved the problem by rerunning the test from the previous exercise.